awsdocs/amazon-transcoder-developer-guide/doc_source/update-pipeline-notifications.md

    "Notifications":{
       "[Progressing](#update-pipeline-notifications-request-notifications-progressing)":"SNS topic to notify when
-         Elastic Transcoder has started to process the job", "[Completed](#update-pipeline-notifications-request-notifications-completed)":"SNS topic to notify when
+         Elastic Transcoder has started to process the job", "[Complete](#update-pipeline-notifications-request-notifications-completed)":"SNS topic to notify when
          Elastic Transcoder has finished processing the job", "[Warning](#update-pipeline-notifications-request-notifications-warning)":"SNS topic to notify when
       	Elastic Transcoder returns a warning",